 Students are reviewed annually by program leadership and may be placed on probation if they are not making satisfactory progress on program requirements.

 Students are advised by the PFMP Director, and their master's project is assessed by a three-person master's committee.

 CREDITS PER TERM ALLOWED

 Students who have allowed a session to "lapse" without enrolling during that session, and without approval to take a leave of absence, must reapply to the program if they desire to continue.
-See program for more details.
+See program "Requirements and Policies" document for more details.

 Leaves of absence are viable for one semester only.

 Grievances and Appeals

 These resources may be helpful in addressing your concerns:

 - Bias or Hate Reporting